 - venue staff

 Every person attending a ceremony must comply with physical distancing rules in place on the day of the ceremony.

-Currently, a physical distance of 1 metre must be maintained between anyone who is not from the same household including:
+Currently, a physical distance of 1 metre must be maintained between anyone who is not from the same household including the couple getting married.

 The size of the room or area where your ceremony is taking place will dictate how many people can safely attend within physical distancing rules.

 Your venue will advise you of the number of people that can be in the room or area where your ceremony is taking place.
 If you are marrying in a private venue, the owner of the venue will make this assessment.

 All aspects of the ceremony must comply with public health requirements, including: